Links & Resources

 Use of the laws of thermodynamics to analyze processes encountered in engineering practice, including cycles and flows.
 Equations-of-state for describing properties of fluids and mixtures.
 Applications, including engines, turbines, refrigeration and power plant cycles, phase equilibria, and chemical-reaction equilibria.

-Prerequisites: Chemical Engineering 10; Mathematics 4B; Engineering majors only.
+Prerequisites: Chemical Engineering 10; Mathematics 4B or 4BI; Engineering majors only.

 110B - Chemical Engineering Thermodynamics (3)

 Extension of Chemical Engineering 110A to cover mixtures and multiphase equilibrium.
 Liquid-vapor separations calculations are emphasized.
 Introduction to equations of state for mixtures.

 Prerequisites: Chemical Engineering 110A with a minimum grade of C-; Mathematics 4B or 4BI; Engineering majors only.